jojitoon/q-go-assessment/README.md

 ### Some small tweaks

-The first thing I noticed when running this was that new todo items couldn't be added by hitting return while focused on the intput.
+The first thing I noticed when running this was that new todo items couldn't be added by hitting return while focused on the input.
 I had to tab over to the input button to add them.
 This didn't seem ideal for accessibility so I wrapped the `ItemCreator` elements in a form and created a new `save` function that could handle the `onSubmit` event from the form and also the `onClick` event from the button.

 ### Delete and toggle